 Advanced meters: Key to a smarter electric grid

-Idaho Falls Power began installing state-of-the-art electric meters at our customers’ homes and businesses in 2012 and expects to have upgraded all of the city’s 27,000-plus meters by the end of 2014.
+Idaho Falls Power began installing state-of-the-art electric meters at customers’ homes and businesses in 2012 and expects to have upgraded all of the city’s 27,000-plus meters by spring 2015.

 The new advanced or “smart” meters being installed are a key step toward the development of a “smart” electric grid that will significantly boost efficiency at the utility and help you better manage your electricity usage.

 These new meters are different from traditional meters in that they are capable of transmitting data instantly between Idaho Falls Power and its customers using wireless technology, providing a number of benefits to the utility and our customers.
 Among them:

 - The new meters will alert IFP to outages as they occur.